yeojz/otplib/README.md

 ## Getting Started

-This is a more in-depth setup guide for installing, configuring and customising your dependencies for the library.
+This is the full setup guide for installing, configuring and customising your dependencies for the library.

-Check out the [Quick Start][docs-quick-start] guide if you do need / want to customise any dependencies from the presets.
+> Check out the [Quick Start][docs-quick-start] guide if you do need / want
+> to customise any dependencies from the presets.

 ### Install the Package